darkweak/souin/plugins/roadrunner/README.md

-Kratos middleware: Souin
+Roadrunner middleware: Souin
 ================================

-This is a distributed HTTP cache module for Kratos based on [Souin](https://github.com/darkweak/souin) cache.
+This is a distributed HTTP cache module for Roadrunner based on [Souin](https://github.com/darkweak/souin) cache.

 ## Features